Fixed points of the renormalisation group running of quark and fermion mixing matrices in the Standard Model and beyond: The fermion mixing matrix for three generations

-{ } These are labeled 1 to 6 in the above order: with this labeling of the fixed points the situation can be visualised as shown in figure \ref{fig:SU3} below.
+} These are labeled 1 to 6 in the above order: with this labeling of the fixed points the situation can be visualised as shown in figure \ref{fig:SU3}.

 The six matrices $V_1^*-V_6^*$ actually form a group, they furnish a unitary representation of the symmetric group acting on three objects.
-As will be shown later, the appearance of this group is related to the fact that $S_3$ is the Weyl group of $SU(3)$ and these six points are also fixed points of the left action of the Cartan torus of $SU(3)$, $U(1)\times U(1)$, on the flag manifold $SU(3)/U(1)\times U(1)$ .\footnote{I am grateful to Charles Nash for the observation that the Weyl group of $SU(3)$ plays a central role here.}
+The appearance of this group is related to the fact that $S_3$ is the Weyl group of $SU(3)$ and these six points are also fixed points of the left action of the Cartan torus of $SU(3)$, $T\approx U(1)\times U(1)$, on the flag manifold $F_3$ .\footnote{The fact that there are 6 fixed points is related to fixed point theorems: the Euler characteristic of $F_3$ is 6.
+I am grateful to Charles Nash for bringing my attention to fixed point theorems and the significance of the Weyl group of $SU(3)$ in this context.}

 Note that the Jarlskog invariant \cite{Jarlskog}